dawigit/picoclock/README.md

 - added bez2/3 curves
 - added dynamic circles
 - also added a few testing functions for bezier curves [they show all the lines, bigger dots]
+- icons from icons8
+- textures from opengameart.org (most of them)
+- images from wikimedia.org